 Scaling Refund Operations for Large FiveM Communities

-Small servers handle refunds as they come.
-Large communities need systems.
-When you're processing hundreds of requests daily across multiple time zones, ad-hoc workflows collapse.
-This guide shares battle-tested strategies from networks running 500+ concurrent players.
+Small servers often handle refunds as they come.
+Larger communities need systems.
+When refund requests arrive across multiple time zones, ad-hoc workflows collapse.
+This guide shares practical queue and team patterns for busy FiveM communities.

 Implement tiered automation